Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 Pricing & Packaging

-Healthy Energy Drinks Are Less Costly than Traditional Energy Powders
+Do Healthy Energy Drinks Cost More Than Traditional Energy Powders?

 MTE’s feel-good drink powder comes in 24-packs of single-serving sticks so you can grab, mix, and go anytime, anywhere.
-If you choose to go a la carte, it evens out to $2.70/serving.
-If you choose a subscription (which we recommend, since adaptogens and nootropics work systemically), this drops to $2.30/serving.
+If you choose to go à la carte, it evens out to $3.25/serving.
+If you choose a subscription (which we recommend, since adaptogens and nootropics work systemically), this drops to around $2.60/serving.

 Wake Up Water’s clean energy powder comes in bags of single-serving sticks.
-The company offers different quantity options, including bags of 15, 30, 45 and 60.
-A 15-pack bag comes out to $1.66/serving, and a 60-pack bag evens out to $1.41/serving.
+The company offers different quantity options, including bags of 15, 30, 45, and 60.
+A 15-pack bag comes out to $1.66/serving, and a 60-pack bag evens out to $1.46/serving.

 Both are pretty affordable options as far as a daily wellness habit goes.
 And both brands also maximize convenience and minimize packaging by offering their nootropic energy powders in this form.
 Plus, MTE uses sustainable cardboard packaging as opposed to a plastic bag.